vmware-tanzu-labs/educates-training-platform/docs/custom-resources/training-portal.md

       name: labs-educates-dev-theme
 ```

-For more information on adding themes as part of the Educates global configuration see [Overiding the styling of the workshop](overriding-styling-of-the-workshop).
+For more information on adding themes as part of the Educates global configuration see [Overriding the styling of the workshop](overriding-styling-of-the-workshop).

 Allowing the portal in an iframe
 --------------------------------